lerna/lerna/README.md

 - `lerna`: the current version of Lerna being used.
 - `version`: the current version of the repository.
-- `publishConfig.ignore`: an array of globs that won't be included in `lerna updated/publish`.
+- `commands.publish.ignore`: an array of globs that won't be included in `lerna updated/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
-- `bootstrapConfig.ignore`: an glob that won't be bootstrapped when running the `lerna bootstrap` command.
+- `commands.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
-- `bootstrapConfig.scope`: an glob that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
+- `commands.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
 - `packages`: Array of globs to use as package locations.